rsneh/rsneh/README.md

 I'm a Technology Leader, with an exceptional breadth and depth of up-to-date technical knowledge and experience across multiple industries, including Automotive, Retail, Professional Services, and Technology sectors.

+- 🔭 I'm currently working on RoXcel, a freelance time tracker
 - 🤓 I'm currently learning TypeScript.
-- 📫 How to reach me: rsneh@hey.com or Twitter [@ronsneh](twitter.com/ronsneh)
+- 📫 How to reach me: hi@ronsneh.com or Twitter [@ronsneh](twitter.com/ronsneh)
+- 👨🏻‍💻 Pronouns: he/him
-- 🏗️ Fun fact: I love drones, and I've built a couple of my own.
+- ⚡.
+Fun fact: I love drones, and I've built a couple of my own.
+- 🤖 Fun fact 2: Love robotics and home automation (using @homeassistat of course)

 <!--
 **rsneh/rsneh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.